-The iMsocialTM boundaries model and iModeling BoundariesTM app supports children to learn appropriate affectionate communication and greetings between different people.
+The iMsocialTM boundaries model and iModeling BoundariesTM app supports participants to learn appropriate affectionate communication and greetings between different people.
 The model is based on a visual and structured approach to teaching affectionate communication skills.
 However, the boundaries model allows for different greetings and touch in different circles.

 To read more and see references Click: Boundaries of Touch

 The iMsocialTM program teaches participants to use facial expressions to show different emotions.
 It also teaches participants to use the correct body language for the emotion.
 Having these skills will allow participants to learn how to support their messages with the correct emotions.

 Equally, the iMsocialTM program utilises peers and other people in emotion-based activities in the program.
 This gives participants the opportunity to learn what the same emotion looks like on different peoples faces.
 These activities enhance participants skills to read someone else’s message correctly and supports them to have successful interactions.

 To read more and see references Click: Emotions

 The Bully Defence Strategy teaches participants the appropriate strategies for dealing with bullying.
 It not only teaches participants how to deal with bullying but also enables the recognition of the various forms of bullying when it occurs.
 This means that participants are better placed to protect themselves when they are being bullied or provide support to a peer who is being bullied.